 Limited Clients.
 Proven Results.

-Practicing law in Ohio since 2003, Domestic Violence Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Lodi, Ohio.
+Licensed to practice law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending Lodi domestic violence cases.
 Call and speak with Robert about your case.
-Even if Domestic Violence Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Attorneys will provide a free domestic violence consultation.
+Even if our Domestic Violence Defense Law Firm is not currently accepting new cases, Robert will discuss your case with you and give you a better understanding of the steps you need to take to protect yourself from a domestic violence conviction.

 Ohio law defines Domestic Violence as: